OmarHamdy20-Dev/BerlinStoreApp-final-/README.md

 ## Notes

 - Steam path is detected via the Windows registry.
-- If the icon is not visible, make sure `download.png` exists in the same folder as `main.py`.
 - Themes are saved automatically in `theme_config.json`.

 ## License